Welcome to the Official Site of

 Women in Theatre (Wrote article)

-About Celeste
+About Celeste Walker

-Celeste Bedford Walker’s award-winning canon includes over forty plays, videos, documentaries and films that have been performed and viewed in major venues across the country.
+Celeste Bedford Walker’s award-winning canon includes over forty plays, videos, documentaries, and films that have been performed and viewed in major venues across the country.
 She has received numerous commissions to write dramas, comedies, and musicals for theaters, schools, museums, and organizations.

 Recognized by the U.S. Congress for her historical contribution as producer and author of works that bring to light lost stories of African American history, Walker has received several honors and awards in theatre.